Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Experiments

 \subsection{Study of the Influence Matrix}

 Our approach has an additional advantage as it facilitates the identification of the task relationship through the influence matrix developed in Section \ref{sec: reward design and influ. graph}.
-The influence matrix allows us to capture the inherent relationship among tasks.
-Additionally, we provide empirical evidence pertaining to the experience and observation in the learning to optimize community.
-We present a detailed view of the influence matrix in Figure \ref{fig: influ 12t}, revealing significant observations: \textbf{(1)} Figure \ref{fig: heatmap all} highlights that the influence matrix computed using Eq. \ref{eq: avg influ mat} possesses a diagonal-like block structure.
-This phenomenon suggests a strong correlation between the same type of COP with different problem scales, which is not present within different types of COPs due to the corresponding elements being insignificant.
+The influence matrix enables us to capture the inherent relationships among tasks, providing empirical evidence based on experiences and observations within the learning-to-optimize community.
+A detailed view of the influence matrix is presented in Figure \ref{fig:influ-12t}, revealing significant observations: \textbf{(1)} Figure \ref{fig:heatmap-all} highlights that the influence matrix computed using \eqref{eq: avg influ mat} possesses a diagonal-like block structure.
+This phenomenon suggests a strong correlation between the same type of COP, which is not present within different types of COPs due to the corresponding elements being insignificant.
 Furthermore, within the same type of COP, we observe that the effect of training a task on other tasks lessens with the increase in the difference of problem scales.
-Hence, training neural solvers on one problem scale leads to higher benefits on similar problem scales than on those that are further away.
-For instance, the influence of training TSP-20 on TSP-50 is $0.1007$, which is higher than the influence on TSP-100, which is $-0.1196$.
-Similarly, training TSP-100 on TSP-50 has a larger influence than that on TSP-20, as can be observed from influences of $-0.0354$ and $-0.0978$, respectively; \textbf{(2)} Figure \ref{fig: strip all} presents a visualization of the influence resulting from Eq. \ref{eq: self similarity}-\ref{eq: diff. similarity} over the course of the training process.
+Hence, training combinatorial neural solvers on one problem scale leads to higher benefits on similar problem scales than on those that are further away.
+Such scale generalization challenge for COPs has been noted in previous works, such as Figure 5 in \citet{kool2018attention} and Figure 3 in \citet{joshi2022learning}, which demonstrate that neural solvers trained on specific problem sizes show degraded performance on other scales, with performance declining as the gap between training and testing sizes increases.
+This fact is in turn quantified by the influence matrix in our work. \textbf{(2)} Figure \ref{fig:strip-all} presents a visualization of the influence resulting from \eqref{eq: self same cop}, \eqref{eq: diff. similarity} over the course of the training process.
 Each point in the chart represents the influence of a particular task on another task at a specific time step.
 Notably, tasks belonging to the same type of COP are highly influential towards each other due to the large variance of their influence values.
-Conversely, influences between different types of COPs are negligible, evident from the influence values being concentrated around 0.
-This striking observation showcases that the employed neural solver and algorithm, AM \cite{kool2018attention} and POMO \cite{kwon2020pomo}, segregate the gradient space into distinct orthogonal subspaces, and each of these subspaces corresponds to a particular type of COP.
-Furthermore, this implies that the gradient of training each variant of COP is situated on a low-dimensional manifold.
-As a result, we are motivated to develop more parameter-efficient neural solver backbones and algorithms.
+This phenomenon indicates that for different scales of the same COP type, both positive and negative transfer exist simultaneously.
+Positive transfer enables a trained neural solver to maintain basic solving capabilities compared to random initialization.
+However, the negative transfer arising from scale differences hinders the neural solver's generalization ability across different problem sizes.
+In contrast, influences between different types of COPs are negligible, evident from the influence values being concentrated around 0.
+This striking observation showcases that the employed combinatorial neural solver and algorithm , AM \citep{kool2018attention} and POMO \citep{kwon2020pomo}, segregate the gradient space into distinct orthogonal subspaces, and each of these subspaces corresponds to a particular type of COP.
+Furthermore, this implies that the gradient of training each variant of COP is situated on a low-dimensional manifold, motivating us to develop more parameter-efficient neural solver backbones and algorithms.